Stew-McD/T-reX_Publication/reviews/external/JRC-review/T-reX_publication_revision.md

 “Lines 322 and 332: the title includes both waste and material but then nothing is said about the material inventory footprint in the sub-section.”

 Yes, only one example was given to illustrate this type of result as the method and the form is identical for both waste and material inventory footprints.
 This has been made explicit in the text (lines X-Y).
+The caption now reads ¨Sankey visualisation of flow inventory footprints"

 “Figure 2: if I consider arrows that enter the cobalt production box, I have 12% + 20% that is more than 22% (cobalt box): why?”

 The Sankey diagram shown in Figure 2 is a greatly abridged and simplified version of that produced by using T-reX with the ActivityBrowser software.
 The full Sankey diagram is far too large and complex to print.
-Examples of these diagrams are included in there full form in the supplementary information (section XX)
+Examples of these diagrams are included in theie full form in the supplementary information (section XX)

-“Figure 2 caption: here you say that the diagram shows the total solid waste footprint but at the top of the diagram I see the box”treatment of inert waste, landfill”, so I do not understand how to read the diagram.”
+“Figure 2 caption: here you say that the diagram shows the total solid waste footprint but at the top of the diagram I see the box ”treatment of inert waste, landfill”, so I do not understand how to read the diagram.”

 Figure 2 and its caption have been amended to portray a clearer depiction of the result that the authors are trying to present here.
 As in the response to the previous comment, the complexity of these flows make it challenging to contain them in a printable figure.

-“Line 343: what do you mean with”carbon dioxide waste”?
+“Line 343: what do you mean with ”carbon dioxide waste”?
 Is it not better to call it “waste from CCS”?“

-As suggested, the text has been revised to replace “carbon dioxide waste” with “waste from CCS” (lines X,Y,Z)
+As suggested, the text has been revised to replace “carbon dioxide waste” with “carbon dioxide waste from CCS” (lines X,Y,Z).

 “Figure 3b: CCS instead of CSS?”

 Yes, this typographical error has been corrected in the revised manuscript.

-“Line 370: I think that”T-reX Coal (black) demand method” should be replaced with “Coal (black) demand of T-reX method”.
+“Line 370: I think that ”T-reX Coal (black) demand method” should be replaced with “Coal (black) demand of T-reX method”.
 The same consideration is valid for the EDIP method (EDIP is the method, “coal no LT” is one of the results of the method).”

 This phrasing has been amended as suggested by the reviewer (lines X, Y, Fig X, Y)

 “Lines 373 and 374: natural gas is given as example of fossil fuel related methods and zinc for metal demand methods, but natural gas and zinc are just elementary flows and not methods.
 So please use the correct terminology.”

-The terminology has been corrected (lines X, Y, Z)
+The terminology has been corrected (lines X, Y, Z).

 “Lines 422-423: how can a waste represent a loss of resources or an environmental risk?
 Please explain it better, maybe adding some examples.”